DecisionsDev/sample-blockchain-vehicle-lifecycle/README.md

 To deploy the XOM throught the Blockchain, you should perform the following actions:
 - in Rule Designer, you need to generate the XOM (and the Ruleapp):
     - Launch ODM 8.9.0 Rule Designer
-    - the first time you need to create a new workspace and import vehicle-lifecycle-xom and vehicle-lifecycle-decision-service projects into it
+    - the first time you need to create a new workspace and import 'vehicle-lifecycle-xom' and 'vehicle-lifecycle-decision-service' projects into it
-    - right click on the 'deployment/deployer' file in the vehicle-lifecycle-decision-service project explorer and select 'Rule Execution Server / Deploy...'
+    - right click on the 'deployment/deployer' file in the 'vehicle-lifecycle-decision-service' project explorer and select 'Rule Execution Server / Deploy...'
         - this operation generate a 'vehicle_lifecycle_ds.jar' in the 'output' directory
         - this operation generate a 'vehicle-lifecycle-xom.zip' in the 'output' directory
 - go to 'vehicle-lifecyle-cli' directory
 - (the first time you need to perform: 'npm install')
-- enter: 'npm run deployXom ../vehicle-lifecycle-decision-service/output/vehicle-lifecycle-xom.zip 1.0'
+- enter: 'npm run deployXom'

 This operation needs to be done each time you modify the XOM of the decision service.